didof/next.js-sandbox/posts/topic_babel/setup.md

 ---
-title: Babel post
+title: Simple Babel setup
-description: eoo
+description: Briefly explained what is Babel and how to set it
 ---

-# Babel
+# Simple Babel Setup

-eoooooooooo
+## A bit of history

+TODO